jjz17/geeda/README-DEV.md

 1. `poetry add <package>`
 2. `poetry update`
 3. `poetry lock --no-update` (Not necessary)

+# Semantic Versioning

+Version number is maintained via the version in `pyproject.toml`. \
+Version format: MAJOR.MINOR.PATCH

+1. PATCH increments for each bug fix merged into `main`
+2. MINOR increments with each significant feature addition
+3. MAJOR increments with the introduction of a  breaking change to the API

 # Ideas
 * Establish standard output format of functions: e.g. Dict[column, data]